clockworkengineer/NewtonianCosmos/readme.md

 1. Restructure task class so that private functions defined outside main constructor class.
 1. Use Node.js Async package to handle file name queue better.
 1. Use tasks written in other languages.
-2. The option to delete source.
 3. Auto generate destination from extension ie. .txt to "txt" folder.
 4. Data Importer task JavaScript.
-5. Better control over chokidar by passing through options (ie. files to ignore, watch depth etc).